simonsobs/PSpipe/project/Planck_pspy/README_biref.rst

     srun -n 28 -c 64 --cpu_bind=cores python EB_planck_covariance.py global_EB.dict

-Then, we can rearrange the covariance elements into a multifrequency covariance matrix (keeping EB and BE separeted for freq1 != freq2)
+Then, we can rearrange the covariance elements into a multifrequency covariance matrix (keeping EB and BE separated for freq1 != freq2)

 .. code:: shell